FusionAuth/fusionauth-site/_drafts/easy-integration-fusionauth-nodejs.md

 }
 ```

-Run that with `node test.js`.
-You should get back a valid JSON response that looks something like this (obviously, with different values) :
+Run this code by calling `node test.js`.
+You should get back a valid JSON response that looks something like this :

 ```js
 {